-I suspect that some of the younger people of today may not think that coming out is brave anymore.
-They read about and see that people, like athletes, politicians and actors are coming out and being their authentic self almost daily and it seems commonplace to them.
+I suspect that some of the younger people of today may not think that coming out is brave anymore, after-all we see celebrities and athletes coming out and being proud and presenting to the world their authentic self and it seems commonplace to them.

 But it wasn’t always that way.

 People lived in fear of being outed.
 If a person was exposed as a homosexual they would be at risk of losing their jobs while others lived in fear of being alienated by their families.
-We were left open and unprotected from ridicule, discrimination and bullying.
+We were left open and unprotected from ridicule, discrimination, and bullying.
 At that time there weren’t any laws to protect us.
 We were susceptible to becoming targets of violence because of our perceived sexuality.
-Violence that was simply motivated by hateful attitudes towards our community
+A violence that was simply motivated by hateful attitudes towards our community.

 Coming out is easier for some today because of men and women who came before us and fought back, fought for our rights, and said “We’re here, We’re Queer…Get used to it!”